Master of Arts in Teaching Clinically Rich Residency Program

 The selection process for the residency will occur in the spring of the first year of the MAT program.
 Acceptance will be selective.
 Requirements include:

-- successful completion of child and adolescent development, effective urban schools, exceptionalities, teaching and learning and all course deficiencies
+- successful completion of Middle Childhood and Adolescent Development, Effective Urban Schools, Exceptionalities, Teaching and Learning and all course deficiencies

-- successful completion of the CST, LAST, two workshops and fingerprint clearance
+- successful completion of the ALST, EAS, CST, two workshops and fingerprint clearance

 - response to the application essay

-- submission of a letter of support from an MAT faculty member
+- a reference from an MAT faculty member

 - completion of 100 classroom-observation hours (50 more than required for transitional B certificate).